Pablo Reyes Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.05 team ERA that ranks 13th across all league pitching staffs.
+- The Yankees have a 4.08 team ERA that ranks 13th among all MLB pitching staffs.

-- Yankees pitchers combine to rank 19th in baseball in home runs allowed (150 total, 1.2 per game).
+- Yankees pitchers combine to surrender 151 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- The right-hander last appeared in relief on Saturday, when he threw five innings against the Miami Marlins, allowing one earned run while giving up three hits.
+- The right-hander's last time out was on Sunday against the Miami Marlins, when he tossed six innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.